changhsinlee/changhsinlee.github.io/_posts/2018-12-03-pyderpuffgirls-ep2.md

 😊👍 _This is the preferred option._

 Editing environment variable for user account should not pop a local admin rights warning.
-If you work for a corporate job and somehow this option is blocked by IT, then maybe Option 3 is the way to go.
+If you work a corporate job and somehow this option is blocked by IT, then maybe Option 3 is the way to go.

 #### Option 3.
 Putting my password in a separate configuration file